optimisticlucio/powerdown-wiki/concept/servers.md

 ### Art

-The art databases will consist of the following:
+The art tables will consist of the following:

-- **Post DB,** holding the metadata that's 1:1 for each post.
+- **Post,** holding the metadata that's 1:1 for each post.
 Title, thumbnail, etc.
-- **Tag DB,** holding the tags of each post.
+- **Tag,** holding the tags of each post.
-- **File DB,** holding the img/video files of the posts.
+- **File,** holding the img/video files of the posts.
-- **Image DB,** holding links *to* the File DB, connecting it to the relevant post from Post DB.
+- **Image,** holding links *to* the File table, connecting it to the relevant post from Post table.
-- **ArtToArtist DB,** holding foreign keys from Post DB and Creator DB, connecting art with artist.
+- **ArtToArtist,** holding foreign keys from Post table and Creator table, connecting art with artist.
 (This will allow searching art by artist, and having more than one artist per art piece.)

-The Post database will include the following columns:
+The Post table will include the following columns:

 ```sql
 ID int NOT NULL PRIMARY KEY,